Pirlo220/tutos/Git_common_commands.md

 To checkout what we've done:
 >git config --global --list

+Comparing working directory and staging area
+> git diff --> Git will tell you the differences
+> git difftool --> If you have a tool configured git will launch that tool to see the changes.

+## Branches
 Create a new branch and switch to it:
 >git checkout -b branchname